 It is common to catch up to 3 legal sized crabs at a time when the crabs are in the bays; however, I used only 1 Crab Max with a hand line to take the 3 legal Dungeness crabs shown below from the Coast Guard Pier in Winchester Bay.
 Three Dungeness crabs were all I needed to make a wonderful Crab Louie for my wife and I while we were camped at nearby Eel Lake.

 The CRAB MAX is innovative by design and easy to use.
-The CRAB MAX comes equipped with 100 feet of 200 pound test Tuna Cord hand line.
+The CRAB MAX comes equipped with a 100 foot hand line.
 Compare and consider the difference in the photos below.
 A 5 gallon bucket, a Crab Max crab trap and bait versus the wheel barrow and all the other stuff.

 Truly versatile, the Crab Max is compact and easy to use with a hand line of surf rod

-The Crab Max with a hand line is the most cost effective method to take crabs from the Oregon shore.
+The Crab Max with a hand line using the, "T Handle" is the most effective method to take crabs from the Oregon shore.
 Women and Child friendly, the Crab Max is easier for women and kids to crab than using other method to take crabs.

 Crab catch capacity and high quality materials is the measure that separates the Crab Max from other folding crab traps.
 The 18 inch dimension really pays off when crabbing is hot.
 It is not unusual to catch 3 or more keeper sized Dungeness crabs per pull.
 Click HERE to see the information to purchase the CRAB MAX.
 Crab Max are not legal for use in California because the folding crab traps are too effective at taking Dungeness crabs and offer Californina companies too much competition.